saifsanadi26/AIRBINB_Project-/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, create an issue in the [GitHub repository](https://github.com/saifsanadi26/AIRBINB_Project-) or connect with me on [LinkedIn](https://www.linkedin.com/in/saifsanadi).

 ---